bharathealthstack/ohsn-gateway-sdk/README.md

 3.  `docker-compose up -d` to get the service up and running.

+4.  `docker-compose down` to stop the service.
+Don't worry.
+The data will persist locally for the next time you run the service.

+5.  `docker-compose logs healthgateway` to view the logs.

 Interact with Gateway
 =====================
 Please refer to [Getting Started](getting_started.md)